sammyj-me/sammyj-me.github.io/_posts/2021-12-09-3D_Printed_Origami.md

 ## Project Details:
 #### Co: Me <br>Supervisor: Me <br>Dates Active: December 2021
 <br>
-After being introduced to origami when I was 6 by a book by Robert J. Lang, I've evolved to explore more complex origami that involves pre-creasing designs to a crease pattern before collapsing them by folding each pre-made crease in a specific order.
+After being introduced to origami when I was 6 (by a book by Robert J. Lang), I've evolved to explore more complex origami that involves pre-creasing designs (to a crease pattern) before collapsing them by folding each pre-made crease in a specific order.
-The process of pre-creasing can be extremely tedious, taking hours to make hundreds of folds while weighing the risk of human error.
+The process of pre-creasing can be extremely tedious, taking hours to make hundreds of folds.

 <img src="\media\Project Pics 2021\PlasticOrigami\precreasesteps.PNG" alt="26 steps of pre creasing before folding the actual model..."/>
-26 steps of precreasing before folding the actual model...You eventual reach:
+27 steps of precreasing before folding the actual model...You eventual reach:
 <img src="\media\Project Pics 2021\PlasticOrigami\dollarkoi.jpg" alt="A complex origami requiring a crease pattern."/>
 ^ Folded by moi on a 3rd attempt ^